double-fire-0/SystemNoise/README.md

 ## Note
 **For Decoder and Resize noise, we strongly recommend that you use the online generation method we provide in the sample code instead of downloading their data sets.
-While the noise of color mode is generated on Altas, so download this dataset is necessaty.**
+While the noise of color mode is generated on Altas, so download this dataset is necessary.**